Learning ‘Sight Words’

 posted in: Reading | 2

-Firstly and most importantly, there is no such thing as a sight word.
+Firstly and most importantly, we need to define the term ‘sight words’.
 The term ‘sight words’ is frequently confused with ‘high frequency words’.
 High frequency words are the words which most commonly occur in print (e.g, was, here, they).
-A sight word is one that can be rapidly and automatically recognised and the reality is that reading competency is directly correlated with the number of words you can automatically and rapidly recognise.
+A sight word is one that can be rapidly and automatically recognised.
+Competent adult readers have hundreds of ‘sight words’ that they can instantly recognise.
+Therefore, it is not surprising that reading competency is directly correlated with the number of words you can automatically and rapidly recognise.

 In addition, children given these lists of words are rarely systematically exposed to these words in context.
 Yet, Flanigan’s (2007) research shows that until children have a firm concept of words in text, they will be unlikely to remember the words in isolation.